Compiling and Building Cubes

 Source expression time: 0.798949s

-If Source expression time seems too high, you should re-examine your source expressions to be sure that they are as efficient as possible; in particular, if the expressions use SQL queries, double-check that you have the appropriate indices on the tables that the queries use.
+If Source expression time seems too high, you should re-examine your source expressions to be sure that they are as efficient as possible; in particular, if the expressions use SQL queries, double-check that you have the appropriate indexes on the tables that the queries use.

 Cube Build Status